codecraft26/DocSense-RAG/README.md

 - gRPC/HTTP connectivity: compose exposes `8080` and `50051`.
 The client auto-derives security/ports from `WEAVIATE_URL`.
 - PDF parsing errors: the API returns a 400 if the file is empty, not a PDF, corrupted, or has no extractable text.
 - 405/404 from HTML: open the UI at `http://127.0.0.1:8000/` so requests hit the API origin.
 The UI also falls back to `http://127.0.0.1:8000` when opened from `file://`.

+### Streaming (SSE) specific
+- Open the UI at `http://127.0.0.1:8000/` (not `file://`) so `EventSource` can connect to the API origin.
+- Some proxies/load balancers buffer SSE.
+Disable response buffering for `text/event-stream` or access the API directly during development.
+- If your network blocks SSE, the UI will fall back to non‑streaming `/query` automatically.

+### Performance notes
+- Ingestion uses chunk size ~1500 characters with ~200 character overlap, and batches embedding requests in groups (default 64).
+This reduces the number of OpenAI round-trips for large PDFs.
+- You can adjust these parameters in `app/main.py` if you need different trade-offs between speed and recall.

 ## Notes on Weaviate v4 Migration
 - Uses `weaviate.connect_to_custom` and the Collections API.